 There are many measures you can take to reduce or almost eliminate the allergens and dander in your home, cat and all, so be sure to check out our article and recommendations.

 Hypoallergenic Cats For Adoption Near You

-The long-haired cousin to the Siamese, the Balinese cat combines the effortless grace and fine lines of the Siamese with a long, silky coat.
+The long-haired cousin to the Siamese, the Balinese cat combines the effortless grace and fine lines of the Siamese with a long, silky coat that is known to be hypo-allergenic or allergy-friendly.
 This coat was originally considered to be an undesirable trait among US Siamese breeders when it first appeared in the 1950’s.
 But when two long-haired Siamese cats were bred together, it was discovered that the longhaired Siamese was actually a true breed.

 The Balinese, so named for the beauty and grace of Balinese dancers, can be compared to the Himalayan, but possesses the fine, long lines of the Siamese.
 Unlike the Himalayan, the soft and silky coat of the Balinese requires much less grooming.
 Balinese are wonderful companions!

 They are affectionate, inquisitive, intelligent, playful and gentle with the people they love.
 Balinese are very sociable, and like very much to spend time with their humans.
 Balinese cats are exquisite creatures that display four colors; seal-point, chocolate-point, blue-point and lilac-point.

 The origins of the Bengal Cat stem from the first pairing of a wild Asian Leopard Cat, a small, forest-dwelling cat found in Asia and India, and a domesticated cat, which occurred more that 35 years ago.
 The Bengal cat has since purred it’s way into the hearts and homes of cat fanciers world wide, and is currently one of the most popular cat breeds, with an added fan base of cat lovers with allergies, since the Bengal’s coat seems to be hypoallergenic for most people.